Part 2: Reality Sets In – Injury, Identity, and the Long Haul

 • “I take care of people for a living—how did I miss the signs in myself?”

-Then comes the deal-making.
+Then comes bargaining.

 • “What if I don’t get back to who I was?”